Abhinav-Saxena-dev/ChatterProbe/client/README.md

 2. The Serp API has no option for scraping the content of a research paper, so we are using demo text to populate the preview page.
 However, the questions can be asked and the model will reply with reference to the research paper.

+3. OpenAI api credits have expired.
+So the response from the gpt api is exiting with status code 429.

 ## To do <a name = "to-do"></a>

 1. Add pagination to result page.